numfocus/urg-orgs/README.md

 ## User Stories

-_These [user stories](https://en.wikipedia.org/wiki/User_story)_ are short descriptions of how these resources may be used that guide our work_
+_These [user stories](https://en.wikipedia.org/wiki/User_story) are short descriptions of how these resources may be used that guide our work._

 #### Fernando the Open-Source Project Community Manager